caspiankeyes/-LLM-Adversarial-Research-Toolkit-LART-/README.md

 ## Contact and Contribution

-Security researchers interested in contributing to LART should review the repository structure, identify areas for enhancement, and submit well-documented contributions that advance defensive security research.
+Security researchers interested in contributing to AART should review the repository structure, identify areas for enhancement, and submit well-documented contributions that advance defensive security research.

 For specific inquiries, implementation guidance, or consultation on security assessment, please contact the repository maintainers directly.

 ---

-*The LART framework is intended solely for legitimate security research and AI safety advancement.
+*The AART framework is intended solely for legitimate security research and AI safety advancement.
 All methodologies are documented for defensive purposes only.*